 How is a breast reduction done?

-The surgery takes about two hours, and you will need to stay overnight at the clinic where you will have your operation done.
-Just before your surgery, the plastic surgeon will draw out the treatment plan on your breasts.
+The surgery takes about two hours, and you will need to stay overnight at the clinic where you will have your surgery done.
+Just before your procedure, the plastic surgeon will draw out the treatment plan on your breasts.
 You will then be given a general anaesthetic.

 A wedge-shaped section of the skin and gland tissue is removed from the bottom of the breasts.
 Afterwards, the nipple is moved up, and the areola may also be reduced in size.
 In this way, a smaller breast is created.
 Once your breast reduction has successfully been completed, the wounds are stitched and dressed in support bandages.